-Students majoring in management have the opportunity to work with local and regional businesses through Gannon University’s Small Business Development Center and Erie Technology Incubator.
+Students majoring in management have the opportunity to work with local and regional businesses through the Small Business Development Center at Gannon University and the Erie Technology Incubator.
 The Dahlkemper School of Business was the first business school in northwestern Pennsylvania with both undergraduate and graduate programs to receive global accreditation by the Accreditation Council for Business Schools and Programs (ACBSP).
 The Dahlkemper School of Business delivers a values-centered business curriculum that provides students with advanced business knowledge through the development of critical-thinking skills, effective communication skills, ethics-based decision making, comprehension of global business concepts, leadership and team-building skills, and the desire to become a lifelong learner.
-You Will LearnThe Management curriculum prepares students to successfully lead and manage the business enterprise.
-In today’s business environment, managers must think critically and analyze organizational and market changes.
-This demands an understanding of process measurement, forecasting, functional interdependence, forward thinking and analytics.
+You Will LearnThe Management curriculum prepares students to successfully plan, organize, staff, lead and control the business enterprise.
+In today’s business environment, managers must think critically, and analyze organizational and market changes.
+This demands an understanding of process measurement, forecasting, functional interdependence, forward-thinking and analytics.
 Management students learn firsthand how to develop and manage projects and people by engaging in real-world collaboration with both for-profit and nonprofit organizations.You Will ExperienceStudents will experience an innovative education in the Center for Business Ingenuity, utilizing state-of-the-art technology and global software.
 Students will receive hands-on opportunities through internships and service-learning projects with local and national businesses, as well as through the unique collaboration between Gannon University’s Dahlkemper School of Business, Small Business Development Center and Erie Technology Incubator.
-You Will AchieveCareer opportunities include, but are not limited to, the following positions in the field of management: entrepreneur human resources manager management consultant materials manager operations manager operations research analyst process manager project manager quality manager You Will EarnSalaries in business vary depending on the location and type of organization. accounting: $67,190 distribution manager: $86,630 finance manager: $117,990 financial analyst: $80,310 healthcare manager: $94,500 human resources manager: $104,440 insurance underwriter: $65,040 market research analyst: $62,150 marketing manager: $128,750 sales manager: $113,860 All salary information is compiled from data gathered from the Bureau of Labor Statistics (bls.gov) and/or PayScale (payscale.com).
+You Will AchieveCareer opportunities include, but are not limited to, the following positions in the field of management: entrepreneur human resources manager management consultant materials manager operations manager operations research analyst process manager project manager quality manager You Will EarnSalaries in business vary depending on the location and type of organization. accounting: $67,190 distribution manager: $86,630 finance manager: $117,990 financial analyst: $80,310 healthcare manager: $94,500 HR manager: $104,440 insurance underwriter: $65,040 market research analyst: $62,150 marketing manager: $128,750 sales manager: $113,860 All salary information is compiled from data gathered from the Bureau of Labor Statistics (bls.gov) and/or PayScale (payscale.com).
 You Will Study Example Course DescriptionsStudents obtaining a Bachelor of Science in Business Administration (BSBA) are able to choose from 13 concentrations to prepare for a career in the field of their choice.
 Students also have the opportunity to complete the Master of Business Administration with one additional year of study through the five-year MBA program.Liberal Studies Core The Liberal Studies Core Curriculum is one reflection of Gannon University's commitment to its Catholic identity.
 The Core's design offers students a defined, integrated, shared experience as the foundation for their undergraduate program.